mrs-brubotics/droneswarm_brubotics/README.md

   * ```bash
        catkin build
        ```
+  * Test one_drone_gps_baro.
+It works if the uavs do not keep increasing altitude.
+More info see this issue: https://github.com/ctu-mrs/mrs_uav_system/issues/95
+  *
 If not all packages are built correctly, try the multiple times ```catkin build``` in the mrs_workspace folder or the full installation in a new terminal.
 If too much RAM memory is required during the building process your screen will freeze, try ```catkin build -j2``` which ensures not more than two processes are building in parallel.
 Repeat ```catkin build``` until there are no errors and no warnings any more.
 This installation process gives the ```git```, ```mrs_workspace``` and ```workspace``` folders and automatically updates your ```./bashrc``` file that is loaded when you open a new terminal.
 You can find the ```./bashrc``` in the Home directory by clicking on the three bars and checking the "Show Hidden Files" box.